Finding Your Berner

 As you navigate the internet in search of Berner puppies please exercise caution and look with a discerning eye.
 You will discover a couple of things.
 First, in some parts of the country - most actually - Bernese puppies from reputable breeders can be difficult to locate, and when you do there will likely be wait lists.

-Sycamore Valley does not ship puppies.
+Sycamore Valley does not ship our puppies.
 We require at least one farm visit to pick-up your puppy.
-We also always offer puppy visit weekends for each litter.
-We need to meet out puppy new families!

-Please exercise extreme caution in adopting your puppy.
+Please exercise caution in adopting your puppy.
 As tempting as it may appear, and as diligent their efforts to make it look like a "family" operation, it simply may be very misleading.
 The breeding stock/pedigree may be very vague and haphazard, greatly increasing your risk of a very bad experience, and especially so with the Berner breed, Same cautions apply to pet stores - where do you think they get their pups?

 Your Berner is destined to be a family member, and we want that part of your family to be around as long as possible, and in as healthy a way as possible..
 Yes, our pups too may develop issues that are unforeseeable; rest assured however, that we are here to support and work with your family in every way possible as needs or questions arise.
 Our order of business, and our primary purpose is to promote this incredible breed of dog, and to place our pups in wonderful and loving homes.
-In fact, reputable high integrity operations routinely refer families to other breeders - because it's about you, your family, the breed, and the significance of adding a special member to your family.
+In fact, reputable high integrity breeders routinely refer families to other breeders - because it's about you, your family, the breed, and the significance of adding a special member to your family.
 A Berner is an amazing companion, friend, and loved family member - just ask anyone who has owned one.
 So, be patient, try to wait for a pup from a reputable breeder, and before you know it you'll have that wonderfully special puppy in your arms.

 Time flies......right?